 Use silence at the right moment to show your patience while waiting for the participant to formulate an answer, but do not leave the silence too long or it will threaten the participant.
-In role playing with other interviewers, experiment with pauses to discoveryour own reactions to silences.
+In role playing with other interviewers, experiment with pauses to discover your own reactions to silences.

-5.1.4.2 Special Situations
+5.1.4.2 Special Situations with Participant Contacts

-In conducting interviews on a daily basis with numerous participants, you will encounter special situations.
+In conducting interviews with numerous participants, you will encounter special situations.
 They will be easier to deal with if you have thought about them ahead of time.

-The following are some of the special situations you might encounter with WHI Extension Study participants.
+The following are some of the special situations you might encounter with ES participants or their contacts: